 Already from the text above you can spot the first tip if you want to change to a remote.
 Choose your client carefully.
 Try to find a friendly organization that values professionals and not looking for cheap labor online.

 I had an office job, where management was hiring developers daily on Upwork.
-Then they were firing at least one man per week due to a small mistake or just because the CEO had a stress that day and he could do it.
+Then they were firing at least one man per week due to a small mistake or just because the CEO had a bad day and he could do it.

 So do yourself a favor and save your time and emotions.
 Do your research beforehand.
 Read reviews and feedback on Glassdoor (Note: some companies buy positive reviews).
 You can also contact current employees on LinkedIn and ask them questions about the company.
 I personally had such conversations while being an employee of a company and was always honest.
 No one has a reason to hide the truth in a private conversation.
 Of course, if the person you contacted is not CO-Founder or HR.
 Find the people you will work with.
 After all these checks are done you can go for it.

-Next you need discipline for your working time.
+Next, you need discipline for your working time.
 After a few weeks, it's good if you already have the exact start and end hours per day.
 Please try to stick to your schedule.
 No matter of client size or project deadlines.
-Otherwise it's easy to lose track of time while being at the home office and get burnout for working full three days.
+Otherwise, it's easy to lose track of time while being at the home office and get burnout from working full three days.
 Everyone knows or at least heard that burnouts will cost you more, than one deadline being unmet on time.
-So for me I have an exact start and end times written per week.
-I am trying to plan a schedule per month in advance.
+So for me, I have an exact start and end times written per week.
+I am trying to plan a schedule per month.
 If I need a change I update on away.
 For me, I got three simple principles.

 I think this point doesn't need a long explanation.
-Being in one space alone for whole day is not good for your mental health.
-Do not forget to recover by meeting friends, partner or any other social activity you enjoy.
+Being in one space alone for the whole day is not good for your mental health.
+Do not forget to recover by meeting friends or any other social activity you enjoy.
 Your colleges in online chats are just digital friends and you need live communication.

 Online conversations take time compared to ones in person.
 Direct messaging is asynchronous by nature.
 And this is a fact.
 So be ready and be patient.
 Respect other's time in terms of questions and asking for help.